 It is the policy of St. Olaf College not to discriminate on the basis of disability.
-The Academic Support Center and The Disability and Access Center have adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S. C. 794) and The Americans with Disabilities Act 1990 and as amended 2008.
+The Academic Support Center and Disability and Access has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S. C. 794) of the U.S. Department of Health and Human Services regulations implementing the Act.
+Section 504 prohibits discrimination on the basis of disability in any program or activity receiving Federal financial assistance and The Americans with Disabilities Act 1990 and as amended 2008.

 If an agreement cannot be reached in Level I, a student or faculty member may file a written (letter format and/or email) complaint with the Director of the Academic Support Center.

 The complaint must address the following:

 - Nature and scope of the complaint.

 - Discuss the outcome, including the area(s) unresolved.

 The Director of the Academic Support Center, along with a designated committee of at least two faculty and one ASC/DAC staff member, will conduct a thorough investigation that offers all interested persons an opportunity to submit evidence relevant to the complaint.